BookingBug/Viewpoint/README.md

 # Features

+## Version 1.2.16
+1. Now set the custom cookies when calling the get streaming events call, allow cookies to be other than just `X-BackendOverrideCookie`

 ## Version 1.2.15
 1. The folder will now response to .cookies which returns all cookies returned in the Set-Cookie header